mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## x + x
 ```

-We only substitute known variables and only inside functions
+We only substitute known variables and only inside functions.

 ```r